-I like the BackBeat Fit a lot—in fact, it’s the only set of unsealed headphones that I’d even consider buying.
-Why?
-First of all, among the unsealed in-ear Bluetooth headphones we tested, the BackBeat Fit sounded the absolute best.
-Yes, you lose some of the low-end frequencies and the richness that comes with a good deep bassline, but overall the BackBeat Fit doesn’t sound in any way objectionable.
+Among the unsealed in-ear Bluetooth headphones we’ve tested over the past two years, the BackBeat Fit sounded the absolute best.
+You lose some of the low-end frequencies and the richness that comes with a good deep bassline, but overall the BackBeat Fit doesn’t sound in any way objectionable.
 The headphones also fit well on a wide variety of ears, have a sturdy feel, and come with a neoprene pouch that doubles as a smartphone armband.
 No other unsealed Bluetooth headphones even come close.

-If I were seeking a pair of headphones for treadmill use or trail running, and therefore more concerned about sound quality than the ability to hear environmental hazards around me, I’d get the JLab Epic2 Bluetooth.
-We considered a total of 147 sport-specific headphones and tested the 85 best-reviewed and newest options—and our panel of experts agreed that the JLab Epic2 pair sounded and fit better than anything else.
+If I were seeking a pair of headphones for treadmill use or trail running, and therefore more concerned about sound quality than the ability to hear environmental hazards around me, I’d get the JLab Epic2.
+We considered hundreds of sport-specific headphones, and our panel of experts agreed that the JLab Epic2 pair sounded and fit better than anything else.
 Slim earhooks comfortably keep the headphones in place.
 A three-button remote allows you to change tracks, adjust volume, and take calls without having to reach for your mobile device, and Bluetooth means you don’t need to worry about a cord getting in the way of getting your sweat on.
 These headphones sound great, too, with (like most sport headphones) only a little bass boost—just enough to drive a workout to the next level.
 And their IPX5 waterproof rating means they’ll hold up over time: We listened to them, ran with them, got them wet, kicked them, tugged them, stomped them, and then listened to them again.
-Finally, the 12-hour battery life means this set will last twice as long as similar models made by Beats.
+Finally, the 12-hour battery life means this set will last twice as long as similar models.

 If you aren’t worried about getting tangled up in your cord while running, our latest pick for the best wired exercise headphones is Sennheiser’s OCX 686G Sports.
 The OCX 686G Sports survived all the tests to which we subjected our original pick and fared just as well.
 Plus, this pair comes with an impressive two-year warranty when you purchase it from an authorized Sennheiser dealer.
-For other situations and budgets, take a look at our full guide to wired exercise headphones to see a few more choices. —Lauren Dragan
+For other situations and budgets, take a look at our full guides to wired and wireless exercise headphones and running headphones. —Lauren Dragan

 As phones grow bigger, running with one strapped to your arm becomes less pleasant.
-But after researching for 30 hours and actively testing 26 armbands and waist packs, we think that the TuneBand for iPhone 6 and TuneBand for iPhone 6 Plus (the newer versions of our previous pick for the iPhone 5 and 5s) are the best and most comfortable accessories for running with your phone on your arm.
-The latest model, the TuneBand for iPhone 7, seems to be identical to its predecessors, but we’ll be ordering a few to make sure nothing major has changed.
-In the meantime, our full guide to armbands, which discusses the previous model, should still serve you well.
+But after researching for 30 hours and actively testing 26 armbands and waist packs, we think that the TuneBand for iPhone 7 and 8 and TuneBand for iPhone 7 Plus and 8 Plus are the best and most comfortable accessories for running with your phone on your arm.
+Our previous picks for the iPhone 6 and 6s, iPhone 6 Plus and 6s Plus, and iPhone 5 and 5s were all TuneBand models as well.
+You can check out our full guide to armbands if you want to learn more about these older models.

 While most bands take a one-strap-fits-most approach, the TuneBand comes with both large and small bands, providing a secure and comfortable fit on a wide variety of arm sizes.
 What’s more, the TuneBand’s design keeps the bulk of the phone’s body from directly contacting your skin, and its open-front, silicone skin provides a secure fit for your phone while allowing for direct access to the handset’s screen and buttons (although this design means that you can’t use another case with it). —Jim McDannald

 If you want to free up your arms and not feel like one side of your body is heavier or bulkier because you have a big phone strapped to your arm, we recommend the Aqua Quest Kona Pouch.
 This spacious, water-resistant pouch felt comfortable during our runs and has room for a phone, keys, and ID, with some to spare.
-Next to top contenders like the popular Spibelt, the Kona Pouch offers a more water-resistant zipper design, and unlike the otherwise excellent Nathan Phantom Pak, it’s big enough to accommodate the widest phablets, such as the iPhone 6 Plus.
+Next to top contenders like the popular Spibelt, the Kona Pouch offers a more water-resistant zipper design, and unlike the otherwise excellent Nathan Phantom Pak, it’s big enough to accommodate phones of all sizes.